Fang Guan: During Emperor Suzong's reign

 Despite the defeat, though, Fang was still spending most of his day discussing Buddhist and Taoist philosophies with Liu and Li JI, often claiming illness so that he would not need to deal with the affairs of state.
 He also favored the musician Dong Tinglan (董庭蘭), and Dong thereafter often took bribes to influence Fang on the bribers' behalf.
 He also tried to reduce the punishment due to one of his friends, Li Heji (李何忌), for lack of filial piety.
 Meanwhile, he also disrespected fellow chancellor Cui Yuan, drawing Cui Yuan's resentment as well.
 When an indictment was filed against Dong, he tried to defend Dong, drawing displeasure from Emperor Suzong, who ordered him out of the palace.
 He thus returned to his own mansion and did not dare to rule on important matters.
 In summer 757, Emperor Suzong removed him from his chancellor position and replaced him with Zhang Gao, making Fang an advisor to the crown prince instead.

 In winter 757, after Tang forces recaptured Chang'an, he returned to Chang'an with Emperor Suzong, and was given the honorific title Jinzi Guanglu Daifu (金紫光祿大夫) and created the Duke of Qinghe.
 Meanwhile, with him not having any real authorities, his associates were creating public sentiment that he should be restored to power due to his abilities.
 Emperor Suzong, displeased, issued a sternly-worded edict rebuking Fang and sending him out of Chang'an to serve as the prefect of Bin Prefecture (邠州, roughly modern Xianyang, Shaanxi).
 It was said that, at the time, after all of the military action, Bin Prefecture was in a state of confusion and disrepair.
 Once Fang arrived there, he did what he could to comfort the people, repair the buildings, and put officials in their proper places.
 In 759, Emperor Suzong issued an edict praising him and recalling him to serve on the staff of the new crown prince Li Yu.
-In 760, he was made the minister of rites (禮部尚書, Libu Shangshu), but was soon sent out of the capital to serve as the prefect of Jin Prefecture (晉州, in modern Linfen, Shanxi) and then the prefect of Han Prefecture (漢州, roughly modern Deyang, Sichuan).
+In 760, he was made the minister of rites (禮部尚書, Libu Shangshu), but was soon sent out of the capital to serve as the prefect of Jin Prefecture (晉州, in modern Linfen, Shanxi) and then the prefect of Han Prefecture (漢州, in modern Deyang, Sichuan).
 While he was at Han Prefecture, he paid a large bride price to the official Li Rui (李銳) to get Li Rui to give his nephew Lady Lu to be the wife of Fang's oldest son Fang Cheng (房乘), who was blind in both eyes from birth.
 This use of bride price drew severe criticism against Fang Guan.